No matter what kind of painter you are, the first step in every painting should be preparing the painting surface.

 Acrylic primed canvases and canvas panels, on the other hand, are available in a wide range of standard sizes, and tend to be cheaper.

 NOTE: You can use any medium—even watercolor—over acrylic priming.
 However, oil priming is good only for oil painting.
+Not sure how to choose your medium?
+Research oil vs. acrylic paint here.

 What I’ve painted on: